-Based on available XHANCE prescription data purchased from third parties and data from our PPN partners, who collectively dispensed more than 80% of our total prescriptions (TRxs) in the period, our average XHANCE net product revenues per prescription were \$214 in the second quarter of 2023 which represents a 9% decrease when compared to the \$235 average XHANCE net product revenues per prescription in the second quarter of 2022.
-The decrease in average net product revenues per prescription is the result of an increase in co-pay assistance driven by an increase in the proportion of volumes attributable to patients with commercial insurance that does not cover XHANCE or who have not met the utilization management criteria of their insurer, and an increase in the proportion of volumes attributable to government programs including Medicare and Medicaid which have a lower average net revenue per prescription than commercial insurance prescriptions because of higher rebates that we are required to pay under such government programs.
+Based on available XHANCE prescription data purchased from third parties and data from our PPN partners, who collectively dispensed more than 80% of our total prescriptions (TRxs) in the period, our average XHANCE net product revenues per prescription were \$236 in the third quarter of 2023 which represents a 6% increase compared to the \$223 average XHANCE net product revenues per prescription in the third quarter of 2022.
+The increase in average net product revenues per prescription is primarily the result of increased shipments and an increase in the price paid for individual units of XHANCE.

 We calculate average net product revenues per prescription, one metric that we use to gauge the profitability of XHANCE, by dividing net product revenues for the quarter by the estimated number of XHANCE prescriptions dispensed during the quarter.
 As a result, average net product revenues per prescription is subject to variability.
-That variability is impacted by factors that do not necessarily reflect a change in the price that is paid for an individual unit of XHANCE, including but not limited to ordering patterns and inventory levels for our wholesale customers and PPN partners, patient utilization rates of affordability programs and the proportion of patients acquiring XHANCE through an insurance benefit.
+That variability is impacted by factors that do not necessarily reflect a change in the price that is paid for an individual unit of XHANCE, including but not limited to ordering patterns and inventory levels for our wholesale customers and PPN partners, patient utilization rates of our co-pay assistance and other affordability programs and the proportion of patients acquiring XHANCE through an insurance benefit.
 There is also the potential for variability that results from changes in estimation methodology by us and the third parties that we rely upon to provide certain prescription and inventory data which may lead to revisions of historical estimates of prescription volumes and our calculated average net product revenues per prescription.

-We expect full year 2023 net product revenues will be between \$64.0 to \$70.0 million.
-Previously, we expected full year 2023 net product revenues will be between \$62.0 to \$68.0 million.
+We expect full year 2023 net product revenues will be between \$66.0 to \$70.0 million.
+Previously, we expected full year 2023 net product revenues will be between \$64.0 to \$70.0 million.
 In December 2022, we reduced our number of territory managers from approximately 90 to approximately 77 as part of actions intended to reduce total operating expenses for full year 2023 by approximately \$30.0 million compared to 2022, of which approximately half is related to sales and marketing.
-In addition, our expectation of full year 2023 net product revenues between \$64.0 and \$70.0 million does not assume net product revenues attributable to a potential launch of XHANCE as a treatment for patients with chronic sinusitis.
+In addition, our expectation of full year 2023 net product revenues between \$66.0 and \$70.0 million does not assume net product revenues attributable to a potential launch of XHANCE as a treatment for patients with chronic sinusitis.
 The year-over-year decrease to net product revenues is attributable to an expected increase in gross-to-net deductions and an expected decrease in units shipped.
 The expected increase in gross-to-net deductions includes increased rebates, co-pay assistance and changes in business mix.
-In addition, these factors affect our expectations for full year 2023 average net product revenues per prescription.
 For the full year 2023, we believe average net product revenues per prescription will be approximately \$200.
 The expected year-over-year decrease in net product revenues is also a byproduct of our previously communicated intent to prioritize our capital resources for a potential launch of XHANCE for the treatment of chronic sinusitis.